sfvicente/RestApiBestPractices/Docs/ErrorHandling.md

 <br><br>

-### Always communicate planned maintenance or downtime to clients to minimize the impact of `503 Service Unavailable` errors.
+### Always communicate planned maintenance or downtime to clients to minimize the impact of `503 Service Unavailable` errors
 Ensure that clients are informed about planned maintenance or downtime in advance to minimize the impact of `503 Service Unavailable` errors.
 This helps clients manage their expectations and plan accordingly, reducing frustration and potential disruptions.